Service Provider MVNO

-The service provider MVNO, will either operate under its own brand or co-branded with the host operator ( Powered by ).
+The service provider MVNO, will operate under its own brand.
 In best cases, the MVNO brings a concept, brand, distribution channels or a large existing customer base to the table, from which it can leverage its sales, or differentiate from the competition.

 - Self-owned SIMs, customer ownership and relationship possible as well as the ability to set tariff bundles and packages independently from the retail prices set by the mobile network operator (MNO).

 - Use the MVNO to capture share in the mobile market and generate telecoms revenues -or to drive an uplift in the core business (bundles).

 - Focus on addressing a particular niche or segment.

 - Costs on OPEX and CAPEX associated with the IT platforms.

 - Limited access and control to network routing capabilities.

 - Owns the customers and SIMs, but not the International mobile subscriber identity (IMSI).